 - A unique business model required more dynamic solutions than what was on the market

 A disconnected accounting system created too much manual work

 "Our accounting system was disconnected from everything," Stephanie said.
 "Which meant I was doing everything manually in a spreadsheet."

 Because this source system was isolated from everything else she used, Stephanie was trapped in the copy/paste/attach cycle that many finance professionals fall into when wrangling detached systems.

 The opportunity cost of this was Stephanie's time.
-Copying and pasting your accounting data into cells and then double-checking your numbers requires time that should be used to analyze and study the data, and picking out the best recommendations to grow the business.
+Copying and pasting your accounting data into cells and then double-checking your numbers requires time that should be used for analysis.

-This isn't unique to Stephanie and SmugMug.
-At most companies, 75% of FP&A time is spent doing data chores like copying and pasting between systems (and then cleansing and formatting the data, double-checking it, etc.).
+Such an opportunity cost isn't unique to Stephanie and SmugMug.
+At most companies, 75% of FP&A time is spent on data chores like copying and pasting between systems (and then cleansing and formatting the data, double-checking it, etc.).
 Stephanie needed to free up her time to do more analysis.

 Decentralized headcount planning risked resource misappropriations

-"Headcount planning was identified as something we really needed to keep a pulse on," Stephanie said.
-"We didn't have a globalized view of our planned resource allocations to make sure that our new hires were strategically placed."
+"We identified headcount planning as something we needed to keep a pulse on," Stephanie said.
+"We didn't have a globalized view of our planned resource allocations to ensure our new hires were strategically placed."

-She was quick to point out how the squeaky wheel bias could become a problem: the loudest voice in the room isn't always the best (or most strategic) investment.
+She quickly pointed out how the squeaky wheel bias could become a problem: the loudest voice in the room isn't always the best (or most strategic) investment.
 "We wanted to make sure we weren't shortchanging one department over another," she said, aware of how the personalities in an organization add an extra layer to the budgeting process.